-Compared To China, U.S. Stay-At-Home Has Been A 'Giant Garden Party,' Journalist Says
+Compared With China, U.S. Stay-At-Home Has Been 'Giant Garden Party,' Journalist Says

 On the idea that China's lockdown was overly strict

 Chinese people love their families just as much as Americans love their families.
-They were initially reluctant to go into these quarantine shelters, too.
+They were initially reluctant to go into these quarantine shelters too.
 But when it became clear that it was saving the lives of their families, I mean, yes, some of them were forced in.
 Some of them were chucked into the back of ambulances by policemen.
 But that was not the norm.
 The norm was you were told, "Please come with us to the shelter.
 You will have food.
 You will have medical care.
 We will keep an eye out for you.
 And in three weeks, if you're good to go back home, we're going to test you, make sure you're OK, and then you can go back home."
 It's portrayed as brutal.
 But there are a lot of brutal things that the government in Beijing does. ...
 In this case, it was not brutal to its own citizens.
 It saved probably 10 million lives.
 That's how many I estimated would have died in China if this had just gone unchecked.

 On what might happen if the U.S. reopens too quickly

 If we all went back into baseball stadiums and churches and piled into grocery stores and got onto the subway, everything would be quiet for about two weeks, and then, whammo!
-You'd see temperatures go up on the Kinsa app and then you'd see positive tests go up, and then you'd see hospital admissions go up.
+You'd see temperatures go up on the Kinsa app, and then you'd see positive tests go up, and then you'd see hospital admissions go up.
 And then you'd see people being transferred into ICUs go up — and then you'd see deaths.
-We'd be on our way back to [previous predictions of] 1.6 to 2.2 million deaths [in the U.S. due to COVID-19] again.
+We'd be on our way back to [previous predictions of] 1.6 to 2.2 million deaths [in the U.S. because of COVID-19] again.

 So we have to go out very carefully, in little bits.
 And if we have enough testing to know how much virus there is around — that's what Tony Fauci [director of the National Institute of Allergy and Infectious Diseases] means when he says, "The virus will tell us."
 You'll see as the percentage of positive tests goes up — if you have millions of tests being done every day — you'll see, "Uh-oh.
 We have a problem here in southern Georgia," or "We have a problem here in the upper Michigan peninsula," or wherever we have a problem, and then you go back into hiding.
 You socially distance yourself as much as possible in that area.
 That can include anything from closing the schools again to keeping the universities open, because college students can socially distance, but kindergartners can't.
-You make choices and you see how far you have to back off.
+You make choices, and you see how far you have to back off.

 This is probably going to be a series of steps.
 We're going to have to do this again and again, dancing in and dancing out until we get to the point where we either have a vaccine or a prophylactic pill or some regimen — some curative regimen that's so good that we're confident that, if I get sick, maybe I get sick, but if I crash, I can count on being saved.